LennartFr/ALFTrading/README.md

 # <a href="https://investor.vanguard.com/home">Vanguard</a>,
 # <a href="https://us.etrade.com/">E*TRADE</a>,
 # <a href="https://www.schwab.com/">Charles Schwab</a>

-But instead of setting upan account at a brokerage house you can set up an account at a low-cost financial services omapny like
+Yyu can also bypass the brokerage houses and set up an account with a low-cost financial services omapny like

-Robinhood, Betterment or M1 and essentialy do the same thing.
+<a href="https://robinhood.com/us/en/">Robinhood</a>, <a href="https://www.betterment.com/:Betterment</a> or M1 and essentialy do the same thing.

-Some Good Youtube videos
+Some Good introductory Youtube videos:

 https://youtu.be/dFAiChOmoGI Stockmarket for Beginners, How to invest.